-The Himalaya is the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China and include the world's highest peak, Mount Everest.
+The Himalayas are the world's greatest mountain range, a 1800-mile mass of white-tipped peaks and valleys that runs from Afghanistan to the border of south-west China and include the world's highest peak, Mount Everest.
 This 'abode of snow' that lies along the edge of the Tibetan Plateau and is enclosed by the Indus and Brahmaputra rivers has profoundly shaped the cultures of South Asia and many of its peaks are sacred in Hinduism, Buddhism and Sikhism.